Is it time for America to recognize Saint Patrick’s Day for the very special day it is and give it a public holiday?

 The question of a public holiday on the Catholic feast day was very much given attention again in the run-up to March 17 in 2016, as Irish-American teachers make a move to reschedule parent/teacher conferences due to take place on that day.

-In February 2016, a New York teacher filed a legal complaint with the NYC Human Right Commission over the parent/teacher conferences stating stating that, “The insensitive scheduling of parent-teacher meetings on March 17th has put me in an untenable position of choosing between my ethnic and religious heritage and my duty to help my students."
+In February 2016, a New York teacher filed a legal complaint with the NYC Human Right Commission over the parent/teacher conferences stating that “The insensitive scheduling of parent-teacher meetings on March 17th has put me in an untenable position of choosing between my ethnic and religious heritage and my duty to help my students."

-Frank Schorn, who serves as Vice Chair of the Emerald Isle Immigration Center, filed a complaint with O’Dwyer and Bernstein law firm, in which he voiced his disappointment at being forced to abandon celebrations.
+Frank Schorn, who serves as Vice-Chair of the Emerald Isle Immigration Center, filed a complaint with O’Dwyer and Bernstein law firm, in which he voiced his disappointment at being forced to abandon celebrations.
 “I foresee being prevented from attending any Irish cultural events on March 17th,” he said.

 Before the complaint was officially filed, the Emerald Isle Immigration Center, speaking on behalf of Irish-American teachers, also sent letters to the Department of Education and Schools Chancellor Carmen Farina calling on her to reschedule the conferences.